 Children who have suffered trauma are very sensitive to changes.
 Maintaining familiar routines with familiar people can reduce stress and help children feel safe.
 Warning children about change in advance can lessen their anxieties and fear.

 For more information about recognising and responding to trauma in children, visit Be You and join today.

 - Fact sheets available: www.psychology.org.au/for-the-public/Psychology-topics/Disasters

 - Helping young children cope with natural disasters by June Slee, Every Child Vol 19, 2013

 - Tumultuous times: Natural disasters, media and children’s fears by Toni Deer Every Child, Vol 18, 2012

 - The Child development and trauma guide, produced by the South Eastern Centre Against Sexual Assault and Family Violence, can be found at www.secasa.com.au/pages/child-development-and-trauma-guide, and includes ‘Possible indicators of trauma’, ‘Trauma impact’ and ‘Support following trauma’ for ages birth to 12 months; 12 months to 3 years; 3 to 5 and 5 to 7 years.

 By Pam Linke

-This Research in Practice Series booklet is about understanding stress in infants and young children; recognising the signs of stress in infancy and early childhood; and responding in ways that support children’s developing sense of security, agency and confidence.
+This Research in Practice Series booklet is about understanding stress in babies and young children; recognising the signs of stress in infancy and early childhood; and responding in ways that support children’s developing sense of security, agency and confidence.